Crispy Creations

-This isn't hard, but there are a few things you have to get right if you want them crispy instead of soggy.
+It's not difficult, but you need to get a few things right if you want crispy chips instead of soggy ones.

 What You Need:

-- - A mandoline or very sharp knife
+- A mandoline (with the guard) or a very sharp knife and steady hands

 How to Do It:

-- - Fry in small batches.
-Heat your oil to 350°F. Don't dump all the chips in at once - the temperature will drop and they'll absorb oil.
-Fry just a handful at a time until they're light golden and the bubbling slows down.
+- Fry in small batches.
+Heat your oil to 350°F. Don't dump all the chips in at once — the temperature will drop and they'll absorb oil instead of crisping.
+Fry just enough to cover the surface of the oil in a single layer.
+Keep an eye on the thermometer between batches and let the oil come back to 350°F before adding the next round.
+Fry until light golden and the bubbling slows down.

 Slice them a bit thicker (like 1/8 inch).
 Fry them at 300°F for about 5 minutes until cooked through but still pale.
 Pull them out, let them drain, then turn the heat up to 375°F and fry them again for a minute until golden and extra crispy.